Global Ecological/Environmental Challenges and Local Responses

 Special Topic: ‘Global Ecological/Environmental Challenges and Local Responses’

 We live in a world where environmental and ecological challenges have been greatly threatening our lives in this planet.
 All participants, including human and non-human beings, in this life of the earth cannot escape from the effects of environmental degradation and ecological crisis largely caused by global warming, nuclear disaster (e.g., Fukushima nuclear accident in 2011), etc. A sense of urgency on this situation demands us to take drastic measures.
 In response to this calling, scholars and activists around the globe have been making strenuous efforts to come up with better ideas and practices that can be applied to the level of the governmental policymaking process and in our daily lives as well.
 We are interested in research papers dealing with global environmental and ecological challenges and local responses not only from a scholarly perspective in the humanities but also from an activist perspective.
 We thus welcome research papers engaging not only with a theoretical and critical studies but also with an empirical studies, applying the inter- or multi-disciplinary methodology from diverse perspectives such as social, political, cultural (including literary and filmic representations), and economic ones.
+In addition, we are particularly interested in research papers that deal with the following issues, such as 1) nuclear meltdown in Japan and relevant issues; 2) environmental and ecological issues in Europe; 3) relevant issues in North America, particularly in relation to Indigenous peoples’ lives, etc.

 Information for Authors